MOHAM-ALT/Advanced-AI-Powered-Questionnaire-System/README.md

 <div align="center">
 <small>

-**Advanced OSINT Intelligence System v2.0** - صُمم بشغف للمحققين والباحثين ومحللي الأعمال
+**Advanced OSINT Intelligence System v2.0** - Designed with passion for investigators, researchers, and business analysts
 Built with ❤️ for the OSINT Community | Made in Saudi Arabia 🇸🇦

-*"المعلومات قوة، والذكاء الاصطناعي يضاعف هذه القوة"*
+*"Information is power, and artificial intelligence multiplies this power"*

 </small>
 </div>